 We have our connection back.

-And that is the thing I realized during one of the conversations with Molly (who has been such a support to me when I needed to talk): it’s not the sex I missed the most.
+And that is the thing I realized during that conversation: it’s not the sex I missed the most.
 It was the connection.
 Without it I felt adrift, felt rejected.
 My conscious mind told me it wasn’t true, but I couldn’t shake those thoughts.
 The moment our strong connection was back, I knew the things my mind had been telling me were all lies.
 He does still love me.
 He does still want me.
 He still thinks I’m sexy.
 I just need to have patience, and eventually (part of) the sex will come back too.